 - Exact arrival date of your dependents (if applicable)

-We will send you an arrival email and the most efficient way to be activated is to fill out the webform at the link provided.
-However, if you do not receive or cannot find that email, you may also email us or contact us by phone (212.924.0446) if you do not have access to the Internet.
+We will send you an arrival email and you must complete the webform at the link provided.
+However, if you do not receive or cannot find that email, you may also email us or contact us by phone (888) 621-1202 if you do not have access to the Internet.
 Upon receipt, we will activate your program in SEVIS.
 This is very important.
 If you do not contact us, you will go into 'No Show' status, and your program will be cancelled.

 After you arrive in the U.S., InterExchange will order your insurance, and you will receive an email from [email protected] with your insurance ID card.
 Be sure to check your junk/spam folder if you don't receive an email within a week of notifying us of your arrival.